cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-cfrg-randomness-improvements.md

 depends solely upon the CSPRNG output and private key.

 Sig(sk, tag) MUST NOT be used or exposed beyond its role in this computation.
-Moreover, Sig SHOULD be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.
+Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.

 # Tag Generation {#sec:tag-gen}